blackhillsinfosec/EventLogging/README.md

+# Notice
+This repo is no longer maintined as of April 2024

 ![BHIS](https://www.blackhillsinfosec.com/wp-content/uploads/2018/12/BHIS-logo-L-1024x1024-400x400.png)

+# Notice
+This repo is no longer maintined as of April 2024

 # EventLogging
 This repo contains guidance on setting up event logging.
 This guidance is broken up into sections, Defensive Readiness Condition (DEFCON), and intended to be applied from 5 (lowest) to 1 (highest).